 “I would say that 80% [online revenue] will come from overseas, and 20% from Thailand,” shared George.
 “This is because Thailand is a tourism based country and ecommerce is relatively early in Thailand so primarily people are still shopping offline.”

-And three, given their existing footprint, could they reach retail’s pinnacle, omnichannel?
+And four, given their existing footprint, could they reach retail’s pinnacle, omnichannel?

 “We are starting an evolution with pure ecommerce in the beginning and in the future, we could roll out an omnichannel experience, for example, tourists can preorder at the airport and deliver to hotels.”